AzizHarrington/ffparser/README.md

 ---

 To run the API locally:
-- `$ rackup`
+- `rackup`

 This will start a local rack server at port 9292.

-The following commands can be used for testing (requires `curl` is installed):
+The following commands can be used for testing (requires `curl` to be installed):
-- `$ curl http://localhost:9292/records/name` for records sorted by name
+- `curl http://localhost:9292/records/name` for records sorted by name
-- `$ curl http://localhost:9292/records/gender` for records sorted by gender
+- `curl http://localhost:9292/records/gender` for records sorted by gender
-- `$ curl http://localhost:9292/records/birthdate` for records sorted by birthdate
+- `curl http://localhost:9292/records/birthdate` for records sorted by birthdate
-- `$ curl --data "record=lee,bruce,male,blue,11/27/1940" http://localhost:9292/records` to post a new record and append it to data file
+- `curl --data "record=lee,bruce,male,blue,11/27/1940" http://localhost:9292/records` to post a new record and append it to data file

 Command Line
 ------------